-Abbey Cahill is a Talent and Product Marketing Intern at MuleSoft
+Abbey Cahill is a Corporate and Product Marketing Intern at MuleSoft

 MuleSoft’s tagline “Connect Anything, Change Everything” struck a chord the first time I heard it.
 I’m a student at Dartmouth, where I study English and Studio Art, both subjects that seemingly have nothing to do with enterprise software.
 Everyone who knows me well was surprised that I was so excited about API-led connectivity that I applied for a corporate and product marketing internship at MuleSoft.

 But here’s why: I’ve always been interested in the way that connected parts make up a whole.
 I love Diebenkorn’s “Ocean Park” series and Euan Uglow’s still life paintings, where modular parts converge into full paintings.
 When I write, I keep a notebook of vignettes and fragments to incorporate into finished pieces.
 When I brainstorm for an essay, I cut up my drafts and piece them back together until the order makes sense.
 I learned a word for this at MuleSoft: “composability.”